SPOL1322 - Public Policy Analysis

 Mode of delivery :

 Face-to-face , first term, 30 hours of theory.

 Monday from 13:30 to 15:30 at 119 Marais 3100

 Learning outcomes :

 The aims of the course are

-1) to introduce the students to the main paradigms, theories and concepts of public action analysis;
+1) to introduce students to the main paradigms, theories and concepts of public action analysis;

-3) to favour critical and ethical thinking in regards to contemporary mutations of public action.
+3) to favour critical and ethical thinking with regards to the contemporary mutations of public action.